 Methods: I performed Poisson regression analysis, with maternal smoking status as the predictor and the log rate (or probability) of giving birth to a small for gestational age infant as the response.
 Parameters were exponentiated to calculate a rate ratio comparing maternal smokers versus non-smokers.
 Robust standard errors were calculated using the Huber-White sandwich estimator to allow for unequal variance.
 A point estimate for the ratio in rates (or probabilities) between smoking mothers and non-smoking mothers smoking was estimated from the slope parameter of the regression model.
 A 95% confidence interval and 2 sided p-value were calculated using Wald statistics.
 The probability of giving birth to a small for gestational age infant in non-smokers was estimated from the regression intercept, and the probability of giving birth to a small for gestational age infant in smokers was estimated using this estimate for non-smokers and the estimated rate ratio.
 Estimated odds were calculated from the obtained estimates of probabilities.
 Subjects with missing smoking status (n=4) were excluded from analysis.

+A. 9/10

-A. Results: From Poisson regression on 751 subjects, the probability ratio of delivering a small for gestational age infant in smoking mothers compared to non-smoking mothers is 1.72.
-A 95% confidence interval suggests that our data would not be surprising if the true probability ratio is between 1.20 and 2.45.
+Results: From Poisson regression on 751 subjects, the probability ratio of delivering a small for gestational age infant in smoking mothers compared to non-smoking mothers is 1.72. (also include percentage terms, ie. “the risk is 72% higher in…”) A 95% confidence interval suggests that our data would not be surprising if the true probability ratio is between 1.20 and 2.45.
 A 2 sided p value of 0.003 allows us to reject the null hypothesis that the rate ratio is 1, in favor of the alternative hypothesis that the ratio is greater than 1 (with the rate being higher in smoking mothers).

-B.
+B. 4/5